-Trevor Patrick Plouffe…he and wife Olivia have a son, Theodore Winston James (2)…selected by Twins in first round (20th overall) of 2004 June draft…originally signed by Twins scout Bill Mele…is a 2004 graduate of Crespi Carmelite (CA) High School…was named a 2004 Collegiate Baseball News High School All-American and a USA Today All-American.
+Trevor Patrick Plouffe… He and wife Olivia have a son, Theodore Winston James… Is a 2004 graduate of Crespi Carmelite High School (CA)… Named a 2004 Collegiate Baseball News High School All-American and a USA Today All-American… Signed by: Bill Mele.

 Combined to bat .198 (56-283) with 9 HR, 19 RBI, and .590 OPS in 100 G last season for Oakland and Tampa Bay…was on A's Opening Day roster, starting 26 of club's 1st 27 G, including Opening Day 4/3 vs. LAA at 3rd base…no multi-hit games until May, when he totaled 3 in a row from 5/7-9…after season-high 3-hit game on 5/18 vs. BOS, batted .127 (7-55) in final 19 G w/ A's (one XBH, 4 BB/20 SO), and was designated for assignment on 6/15…traded to TB in exchange for PTBNL or cash on 6/17… hit .178 (13-73) in 1st 31 G with Rays from 6/19-8/19, and was designated for assignment after game on 8/23…went 5-for-22 in 7 G at Durham (AAA) after being outrighted before contract was purchased by Rays on 9/4…hit .143 (4-28) in 11 G/7 GS the rest of the way to finish season.